 Young Professional Internships Program

-AIS Forms will connect you with the online weekly internship survey for the Young Professional Internships Program.
-The weekly survey will be available from Friday through Monday.
-Login with the same login username and passport you used to submit your original application.
+AIS Forms will connect you with the online internship survey for the Young Professional Internships Program.
+You need to complete this survey three times during your internship: July 9 (week 1), August 6 (week 5), August 27 (week 8).
+Log in with the same account username and passport you used to submit your original application.
 If you forgot your password, use the "Forgot your info" link.

 American Councils for International Education (American Councils) offers a Young Professional Internships Program to provide 30 Uzbek undergraduate business and STEM (science, technology, engineering and mathematics) majors with transformative internships at small and medium-sized businesses in Uzbekistan.
 Through a robust program of professional development, participants will gain practical work experience and a greater understanding of international business practices as they prepare to enter the competitive 21st century workforce.

 The Young Professional Internships Program provides business mentors and dedicated staff as a built-in support system intended to maximize the internship experience and provide a meaningful, positive experience for interns.

 The Young Professional Internships Program provides the opportunity for interns to work within a cohort, participate in professional development events, engage with industry leaders, and enter into a valuable network of peers.
 The Young Professional Internships Program is designed to: expand the professional capacity and network of young Uzbeks in the areas of business and STEM; and empower participants with the tools needed to become self-reliant learners.

 Participants will be selected through a merit-based, open competition aimed at identifying future business and STEM leaders prepared to gain real-world experience in their field and in a cross-cultural environment prior to begin their careers.
 English language fluency is a program requirement.